gianfrancopiana/wf-google-fonts-search/README.md

 ## Usage

-Install the extension, and *make sure* you reload any open Webflow tabs.
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/add-search-to-google-font/odeioiloofmgfefkignkhabjiliagljo), and *make sure* you reload any open Webflow tabs.
 Or restart Chrome.

 1. Log into your Webflow account.
 2. Go to *Project settings → Fonts → Google fonts*